stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 }
 ```

 Pasting the above into godbolt will show a compilation error!
-That's because Eigen does now allow coefficient levels access to product functions.
+That's because Eigen does not allow coefficient levels access to product functions.
 Instead that expression needs to be evaluated before it is accessed elementwise.
-Alternatively, say we have something such as the below where we pass in an expression for elementwise multiplication.
+Alternatively, consider the following example, where we pass in an expression for elementwise multiplication.

 ```cpp
 int main() {